-Intervention specialist/s are assigned to a grade level, where they are share a room with a homeroom teacher.
+- alerts to schedule changes - breaks to maintain or refocus attention - directions repeated or clarified - use of a number line or multiplication matrix for mathematics - audio/digital access to textbooks or instructional materials - Intervention specialists are generally assigned to a grade level, where they share a room with a homeroom teacher.
 Most support services take place in the regular classroom, either in small group activities or as one to one assistance.
 When necessary, and as indicated on a student's IEP, services may be provided in a resource room outside of the classroom.
-This typically addresses the need for a quiet environment such as when working on listening skills or phonics instruction.
+This typically addresses the need for a quiet environment such as when working on listening skills, phonics instruction or articulation.